Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

 The description is perfectly front-loaded with the core purpose in the first sentence, followed by essential usage guidance.
-Every sentence earns its place: the first defines the tool, the second specifies input options, and the third explains the async workflow.
-No wasted words or redundant information.
+Every sentence earns its place: the first explains what the tool does, the second specifies input requirements, and the third explains the async workflow.
+No wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.